orbitcorrecton/enhunce-activites/README.md

-# Activities icon & label
+# Activities Icon & Label
 How to edit

 1. Download this extension above and extract.